 We represent the living tradition of Sufism, the Path of the Heart, through Dances of Universal Peace, Walking and Breath Meditation, Healing, Spiritual Music, Zikr (Remembrance), Art, Spiritual Psychology, and more.
 For more information about Sufi Ruhaniat visit the international website at www.ruhaniat.org

 John Hakim Bushnell has been studying Sufism since 1990 when he was initiated into the Sufi Ruhaniat International, a Western Sufi order, by Saadi Dr. Neil Douglas-Klotz.
-He is a certified Dances of Universal Peace teacher and been given permission to teach and give initiation into SRI He is an experienced group facilitator and an accomplished guitarist.
+He is a certified Dances of Universal Peace teacher and been given permission to teach and give initiation into SRI.
+He is an experienced group facilitator and an accomplished guitarist.
 His upcoming release is “Delirious Walrus” recorded with his grown children, Garek and Elizabeth.
-He leads Dances of Universal Peace regularly in the Twin Cities and has completed multiple trainings by his teacher, Murshid Saadi in the traditional foundations of Middle Eastern Mysticism, The Aramaic Jesus, and more.
-He combines friendly informality with a experienced leading style that helps people to feel both comfortable and included.
+He leads the Zikr of Divine Remembrance on Wednesday nights.
+John Hakim has completed multiple trainings by his teacher, Murshid Saadi, in the traditional foundations of Middle Eastern Mysticism, The Aramaic Jesus, and more.
+He combines friendly informality with an experienced leading style that helps people to feel both comfortable and included.

 You can contact John Hakim via email by clicking HERE.

 John offers teaching and training in the areas of zikr, Dances of Universal Peace and the Aramaic Sayings of Jesus.